typora/support.typora.io/_posts/2021-11-21-activation.md

   </figure>
 </div>

-And your Typora will be activated!
+Afterwards, Typora will be up and running!

-## How to check my activation status
+## How to check activation status

 ### Check if Typora is activated or not

-You can [open `License Panel`](#register--activate-typora) to see if your typora is activated.
-To open it, on macOS, please click menu item `Typora` → `My License…`, on Windows / Linux, please click menu item `Help` → `My License…`.
+You can [open the `License Panel`](#register--activate-typora) to see if your typora is activated.
+To open it, on macOS, click on the menu option `Typora` → `My License…`, and on Windows / Linux, click on the menu option `Help` → `My License…`.

 ### View associated email and license code

-You can [open `License Panel`](#register--activate-typora) and click `View License` button to see your associated email address and license code for activated Typora copy.
+You can [open the `License Panel`](#register--activate-typora) and click the `View License` button to view both your associated email address and the license code of the activated copy of Typora.

 ## Deactivate Typora

-If you can access an activated Typora, you can deactivate it in the following way:
+If you have access to an activated copy of Typora, you can deactivate it as follows:

-1. [Open `License Panel`](#register--activate-typora) from `Typora` → `My License…` menu item or `Help` → `My License…` menu item.
+1. [Open the `License Panel`](#register--activate-typora) from the `Typora` → `My License…` menu option or the `Help` → `My License…` menu option.
-2. Click `Deactivate` button, and click `OK` on the confirm dialog.
+2. Click the `Deactivate` button, and click `OK` in the confirmation dialog.

 <img src="/media/activation/Screen Shot 2021-11-21 at 21.57.37.png" alt="Screen Shot 2021-11-21 at 21.57.37" style="zoom:50%;" />